Tivoli Storage Manager Disk Tuning and Best Practices with XIV

-What are the Best Practices for Tuning the DB and Log disk for Tivoli Storage Manager version 6?
+What are the Best Practices for Tuning the DB and Log disk for Tivoli Storage Manager version 6 and 7?

 If the DB is under XIV, then use 1 logical volume, but have multiple containers as recommended for other disk subsystems.
 Use at least 4 containers or 8 for larger environments.

 -If you have many volumes on too few LUNS, then there won't be much benefit from cache readahead from the XIV.
 You also have to deal with fragmentation with this setup.

 -Each LUN has a queue depth, so if you have too few, it limits the number of outstanding IOs to a given LUN.

 -If there are too many LUNs it makes it harder to manage by the administrator.

 It is recommended to configure large host HBA queue depths.
 Start with a queue depth of 64 per HBA to take advantage of the parallelism capabilities of the XIV.